ElsevierSoftwareX/SOFTX_2020_238/gstlal/doc/pages/review/gstlal_review_main.md

 - show histogram of horizon distance history

+- Run the pipeline with Gaussian noise with the color expected in O1/O2/O3/aLIGO Design (no need to run on all, one or two will do) with BNS template waveforms with and without spin

 \section completed_action Completed action items
 - Consider how to let the user change SNR threshold consistently (if at all).
 Note this is tied to SNR bins in far.py